EternalFireStudios/CahangirAllahverdiyev/README.md

-- 👋 Hi, I’m @EternalFireStudios
+- 👋 Hi, I’m Cahangir
-- 👀 I’m interested in game developing
+- 👀 I’m interested in website and blokchain development
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on character designers and game developers
 - 📫 How to reach me linkedin.com/in/cahangir-allahverdiyev-150472206

 <!---